alvinxhan/PhyCLIP/README.md

 $cd phyclip-master/
 $python setup.py install
 ```
 You may need sudo privileges for system-wide installation.
-Otherwise, it is also possible to use phyclip.py locally by adding the phyclip_modules foler to your $PYTHONPATH.
+Otherwise, it is also possible to use phyclip.py locally by adding the phyclip_modules folder to your $PYTHONPATH.

 ## Usage